Man Sands marshland project

 As a part of this initial work a wetland site was created behind the beach, which over the years has begun to really develop around the beach fringes.
 We now have a well-established reed bed and pools in this area with breeding records for Cetti’s warbler and Reed warbler over the last few years alongside the more common wildfowl.

 These events are likely to become more regular over the coming years and with the potential for sea level rises, the South West Coast Path could be lost completely and the wetland become a salt marsh.
-This project was always likely to be very fluid due to the nature of the site and the next phase of the scheme is to look at safeguarding both the South West Coast Path and the fresh water wetland.
+This project was always likely to be very fluid due to the nature of the site and the next phase of the scheme was to look at safeguarding both the South West Coast Path and the fresh water wetland.

 After a number of discussions with Natural England and the South West Coast Path Association it was felt that undertaking large scale flood defences and damming near the beach to protect the path and wetland would be against the aims of natural processes, unpractical and unviable due to the likelihood of continued storm and flooding damage.